 People in Canada and some northern U.S. states have a long tradition of turning their backyards and parks into homemade ice-skating rinks, where everyone can skate or play hockey to their heart's content.
 But how will these homemade rinks fare in a warming world?
 Will people need to adopt new methods to build their rinks, or will they even be possible?

-A new website called RinkWatch aims to answer some of these questions — eventually.
+A website called RinkWatch aims to answer some of these questions.
 Created by geographers from Wilfrid Laurier University in Ontario, RinkWatch asks citizen scientists and rink aficionados to record data about their backyard rinks.
 The information — including data points such as the date the rink is first flooded and the number of weeks that the ice is good enough for skating — will be used to track the progression of climate change in the coming years.

-Although initially pitched to Canadians, the site has already taken off in the U.S. as well.
-Since it launched three weeks ago, hundreds of participants have signed up from all across Canada as well as Minnesota, New Hampshire, Michigan, Indiana, Pennsylvania and other states.
+Since it launched five years ago, hundreds of participants have signed up from all across Canada as well as Minnesota, New Hampshire, Michigan, Indiana, Pennsylvania and other states.
 Most users have uploaded photos of their rinks, as well as the rink's size and special features.
 For example, one rink near Saskatchewan is lit for night staking and has a fire pit and hockey nets.
 Another has a rock fireplace in the middle, which "leads to perfecting crosscuts and tight turns."

 Interested in building your own backyard rink?
 Lifehacker tells you how.